gugazimmermann/boinanuvem-frontend/README.md

 - **Fallback support** - Defaults to Portuguese if translation is missing
 - **Locale-aware formatting** - Dates and numbers formatted according to locale
 - **Dynamic language switching** - Change language without page reload
+- **Complete auth translations** - All authentication-related strings available in pt, en, and es

 ## 🎨 Theming